 Filter by date range: June - September and filter by answers that had the word “Support” in them we would then only see in the summary report those responses that had the word ‘support’ in them across the full survey on those dates, even if we were looking at other questions in the survey itself.

-If you’d like to share the summary report you can now use the “Share report” button on the top left of your screen, just keep in mind that filters do not save so you’ll not be able to share the report with filters in place.
+If you’d like to share the summary report you can now use the “Share report” button on the top left of your screen, just keep in mind that filters do not save in your GetFeedback account but they will show up in your reports that you'll send to others using these generated links.